elcicd/el-CICD-docs/tutorial.md

 * Confirms the `devops` group's Prod Automation Server, a persistent Jenkins instance, does not exist, so it
     * Creates the `devops-cicd-prod` namespace
     * Creates the persistent Jenkins instance from a stock OpenShift template
-    * Creates all the Non-prod Automation Server's pipeline (defined by BuildConfigs)
     * Copies all read-only el-CICD credentials into the new Jenkins pod instance
 * Confirms the `test-cicd` prod environment does not exist
     * Creates the _prod_ namespace for `test-cicd`